KONICA MINOLTA

 To comply with the minimum wage in each region and maintain a wage level that allows employees to feel rewarded for their work, Konica Minolta conducted a study on living wages in fiscal 2021.
 A living wage consists of basic living expenses and taxes, with the basic living expenses estimated using the Market Basket Method, but the Basic Needs Budget standard is used in some countries.
 Since regional differences in the same country must be considered, living wages are calculated by referencing the Japanese Trade Union Confederation and the Wage Indicator Foundation.
 No special issues were found among employees, business partners, contractors, and others.

-*The survey is rated on a 10-point scale to determine whether the workplace environment encourages performing individuals to thrive.
 In fiscal 2021, approximately 90% of the Group's employees participated in this survey, which elicited over 160,000 comments and enabled each organization to delve more deeply into issues and continuously plan and implement improvements.

 In fiscal2021, the engagement score for the Group was 6.4, up 0.3 points from fiscal 2017.

 The sites for Konica Minolta's final production of its mainstay digital workplace and professional print businesses are in Japan, China, and ASEAN countries.
 Konica Minolta emphasizes audits at these sites so that as a manufacturer it can perform high-quality manufacturing and CSR-conscious production activities.
-67% of RBA third-party audits (VAP audits) and Konica Minolta CSR audits at MFP and printing equipment production companies have been conducted.
+88% of RBA third-party audits (VAP audits) and Konica Minolta CSR audits at MFP and printing equipment production companies have been conducted.
 Previous CSR audits have uncovered issues such as the management of total working hours, the providing of education about labor and ethics, and the creation of an internal audit system.
-For all six audited companies, the Group has drawn up and performed required improvement plans for all these issues and has confirmed that improvements are complete through closure audits.
-In the RBA third-party audits (VAP audits) and Konica Minolta CSR audits, the rate of noncompliance was 7%, corrective action has been completed for 100% of all Priority items, and corrective action has been completed for 37% of all other non-compliances.
+For all seven audited companies, the Group has drawn up and performed required improvement plans for all these issues and has confirmed that improvements are complete through closure audits.
+In the RBA third-party audits (VAP audits) and Konica Minolta CSR audits, the rate of noncompliance was 15%, corrective action has been completed for 100% of all Priority items, and corrective action has been completed for 63% of all other non-compliances.
 Konica Minolta will continue to make improvements by turning the PDCA cycle.

+The survey response rates to the Conflict Minerals Survey and the EMRT (Cobalt and Mica) Survey in the core Digital Workplace and Professional Print businesses were 96% and 90%, respectively.
+By performing due diligence on the Conflict Minerals and EMRT Survey responses, the Group identified 416 smelters, 256 RMAP-acquired smelters.
 The Group also confirmed that some of its major products (toner, optical lenses, and functional films) were not involved in conflict.
 No evidence of conflict involvement was found in any of the supply chains examined.

-The Group has been working to eliminate serious information security incidents by setting “the number of serious information security incidents*” and “major business losses related to information security” as KPIs.
-In fiscal 2021, as in the previous fiscal year, the Group again achieved the target.
+The Group has been working to eliminate serious information security incidents by setting “the number of serious information security incidents” and “major business losses related to information security” as KPIs.
+In fiscal 2022, as in the previous fiscal year, the Group again achieved the target.
 Konica Minolta will continue to pursue various initiatives to develop and operate secure products and services.

 4.Information Disclosure